This post was originally published on June 10, 2016, and was updated on Sept. 22, 2017, and Nov. 20, 2018.

 You’ve registered the perfect domain name for your website.
 Your product list is coming together and your website looks great.
 Then, bam.
 A new contact from the local chamber of commerce asks you over breakfast finger foods if your small business website will be secured with an SSL certificate.
-You seem to sort of remember hearing that soon Google Chrome will be alerting web visitors that a site is not secure if it does not have an SSL certificate.
+You seem to sort of remember hearing Google recently began rolling out Chrome 68.
+Now, Google’s browser will display a “Not Secure” warning next to the website in the address bar if the site is not secured an SSL certificate.
 But wait, what is SSL?
 Does my website really need an SSL certificate?
 Do I need to know how SSL works?

 Not to worry.
 Because you’ve read this, you can skip choking on a sausage link or asking someone to pass the muffins to buy time to do a quick web search before answering.